phanxipang/fansipan/docs/advanced/middleware.md

 Additional middleware can be written to perform a variety of tasks.
 For example, a logging middleware might log all outgoing requests and responses.

+!!!
+Middleware is **mutable**.
+If you want to apply middleware to only one request, use `clone` to avoid mutating the connector middleware.
+!!!

 ## Defining Middleware

 To create a new middleware, create a new Invokable class and put your logic inside `__invoke` method: